 - We need to reach the right customers

-A good hunting and firearms marketing agency with years of experience will be able to get to the heart of the matter.
+A good firearms marketing agency with years of experience will be able to get to the heart of the matter.

 2. Set goals

 Processes are important because they define a linear way of solving a problem and accomplishing an objective in the most efficient way possible.
 Most firearm marketing agencies will follow some type of process.
 Make sure it is clearly defined so you know what to expect as you move through the project.
 The process should be easily found on the agency’s website or be communicated on the initial call in a project management tool.

 4. Verify references

 In today’s world, everyone is a skeptic.
 One way to make sure that the firm is ‘solid,’ is to see if they have a good set of testimonials.
 Look on Facebook, Google and other social networking sites to see if reviews exist.
 Check their case studies page to see past experiences and how they’ve helped other businesses with similar problems.